berkeley-scf/r-bootcamp-eng-2019/README.md

 Course logistics

 Location: Banatao Auditorium in Sutardja Dai Hall on the UC Berkeley campus.
+Only some doors to the building will be open - please plan to enter on the third floor from the Hearst Avenue side of the building.

 Time:
   - Saturday, September 7, 8:15 am - 5 pm